pimoroni/yukon/README.md

 Powered by the RP2040, Yukon leverages the chip's unique pin capabilities to offer six slots for attaching a range of interchangeable hardware modules for driving high-powered devices.
 This lets you control motors, servos, steppers, speakers, LED strips, and more, all from a single board!

-Customise Yukon to suit almost any project, or started with a few modules and expand as a project grows.
+Customise Yukon to suit almost any project, or start with a few modules and expand as a project grows.
 There is also a proto module for adding more features!
 Each module is screwed down to ensure a solid mechanical and electrical connection.

 * :link: [Buy a Yukon here](https://shop.pimoroni.com/products/yukon)